pishoyg/coptic/README.md

    high-quality, and has a very small number of typos.
 However, they do exist.
    (low-priority, and it's more of an ongoing byproduct than a task.)

+1. Complete the list of suffixes used for copticsite.com's dictionary.

 1. Contemplate publishing a version with one derivation per note, rather than the entire table.
 See whether this will aid learning. (low-priority)